journalehsan/bomi/src/mpv/DOCS/man/mpv.rst

   if there is audio "missing", or not enough frames can be dropped.
 Usually this will indicate a problem. (``total-avsync-change`` property.)
 - Encoding state in ``{...}``, only shown in encoding mode.
+- Display sync state.
+If display sync is active (``display-sync-active`` property), this shows ``DS: 2.500/13``, where the first number is average number of vsyncs per video frame (e.g. 2.5 when playing 24Hz videos on 60Hz screens), which might jitter if the ratio doesn't round off, or there are mistimed frames (``vsync-ratio``), and the second number of estimated number of vsyncs which took too long (``vo-delayed-frame-count`` property).
+The latter is a heuristic, as it's generally not possible to determine this with certainty.
 - Dropped frames, e.g. ``Dropped: 4``.
 Shows up only if the count is not 0.
 Can grow if the video framerate is higher than that of the display, or if video rendering is too slow.
-Also can be incremented on "hiccups" and when the video frame couldn't be displayed on time. (``vo-drop-frame-count`` property.)
+May also be incremented on "hiccups" and when the video frame couldn't be displayed on time. (``vo-drop-frame-count`` property.)
   If the decoder drops frames, the number of decoder-dropped frames is appended to the display as well, e.g.: ``Dropped: 4/34``.
-This happens only if decoder-framedropping is enabled with the ``--framedrop`` options.
+This happens only if decoder frame dropping is enabled with the ``--framedrop`` options.
   (``drop-frame-count`` property.)
 - Cache state, e.g. ``Cache:  2s+134KB``.
 Visible if the stream cache is enabled.
   The first value shows the amount of video buffered in the demuxer in seconds,